hagbard/the-flogger-manual/docs/basic.md

 In all cases the number of log statements "skipped" since the previously emitted log message is tracked and added as metadata to each log statement.

-> **Warning**
+{: .important }
 > It is possible to combine multiple types of rate-limiting into a single log statement, and while
-> the behaviour is well-defined, it's not very intuitive.
-As such it's not recommended.
+> the behaviour is well-defined, it's not very intuitive and rarely useful.
+As such it's not
+> recommended.

 ### When To Use Rate Limiting